szstonelee/gointernal/scheduler.md

 ### Analysis for 1.14.5

-From the above table, we can guess Go 1.14.5 adds new feature of preemption, e.g. adding a new system thread which can monitor all states of Goroutines in all user-code thread.
+From the above table, we can guess Go 1.14.5 adds a new feature like preemption.
+For example, Go runtime can add a new system thread which can monitor all states of Goroutines and all states of user-code threads, and do preemtion.

-The following articles demonstrate this.
+The following articles demonstrate this guess.

 [For Go 1.13, add preemption](https://medium.com/a-journey-with-go/go-goroutine-and-preemption-d6bc2aa2f4b7).